 Not all infertility problems can be treated with herbs – some truly do need medical intervention.
-However, issues related to irregular cycles and ovulation, high stress, hormone imbalances or even weak uterine muscles may be helped with herbal remedies for a fertility cleanse.
+However, issues related to irregular cycles and ovulation, high stress, hormone imbalances, or even weak uterine muscles may be helped with herbal remedies for a fertility cleanse.

-These three herbs that can help detoxify your body and get your fertility back in check.
+These three herbs can help detoxify your body and get your fertility back in check.
 For a DIY fertility cleanse, you can take these herbs in supplement form (following directions for use) daily.
 Or you can boil them and drink as a tea.

-Red Raspberry Leaf for Fertility
+Red Raspberry Leaf

 High in vitamins such as C, E, and K alfalfa is actually known as a super-food, used to treat a wide variety of health conditions.
 For fertility, alfalfa gives your body a boost of minerals that are essential for a strong, healthy reproductive system.

-Not to mention alfalfa is a phytoestrogen…if you’re scratching your head you’re not alone!
+Not to mention alfalfa is a phytoestrogen.
 Simply put, it blocks estrogen from its receptors, which helps regulate fluctuating levels of estrogen (which can be another common fertility issue).

 As with red raspberry leaf, nettle also acts as a uterine tonic helping to strengthen and tone the uterus making a great home for a tiny growing baby.